iamvishal555/BTMS/README.md

 # BTMS
-This is about bihar tourisum management system .Suitable for student for projrct with all the codes.
+This is about bihar tourisum management system .Suitable for student for project with all the codes.